Ivinghoe Beacon: History

 The hill is an ancient signal point, which was used in times of crisis to send messages across long distances.
 It is also the site of an early Iron Age hillfort protected as a scheduled monument.

 Archaeological evidence has revealed human activity dating back to the Bronze Age, and the area contains many other scheduled Monuments, including a number of Bronze Age burial mounds and the faint remains of an Iron Age hillfort at the top of the hill.
 There also exists evidence of ancient farming as the Beacon is also crossed by deep channels which are thought to be cattle drovers' paths and cross-ridge dykes.
 The prehistoric earthwork, Grim's Ditch passes to the south of the Beacon at Incombe Hole.

 Nature

 Ivinghoe Beacon is part of the Ivinghoe Hills Site of Special Scientific Interest and this area forms part of the Chilterns Area of Outstanding Natural Beauty (AONB).

 The chalk grassland supports a range of wildlife.
 A number of wild flower species grow on the Beacon such as rare types of wild orchid and pasque-flower, and these support endangered butterfly species such as the Duke of Burgundy.

 Filming location

-Ivinghoe Beacon's appearance of remoteness, yet relative proximity to the film studios at Elstree and Leavesden, has made it a popular choice as a filming location.
+Ivinghoe Beacon's appearance of remoteness, yet relative proximity to the film studios at Pinewood Studios, Elstree and Leavesden, has made it a popular choice as a filming location.
 It has been used as a location for many dramas, especially those produced by ITC in the 1960s.